 - Previous treatment failure

-- This, and the common perception that foreign clinics have more highly-trained specialists and use cutting-edge technologies, incentivize patients to seek IVF abroad.
+- This, along with the common perception that foreign clinics have more highly-trained specialists and use cutting-edge technologies, incentivize patients to seek IVF abroad.

 - Age limits